olivercox/appdirect-express/README.md

 ## Installation

-I'll be publishing to npm once the project is stable and test are created.
+Install the module as a dependency in your own project with:-

+    npm install appdirect-express --save

-Until then you can clone or download the source and copy into your project.
+Alternatively you can clone the seed template from [here](https://github.com/olivercox/appdirect-seed)

 ## Getting Started